Investor Charters

 Grievance Redressal Mechanism

-• Level 2 Approach the Stock Exchange using the grievance mechanism mentioned at the website of the respective exchange.
-Complaints Resolution Process at Stock Exchange explained graphically
+• Level 2: Approach the Stock Exchange using the grievance mechanism mentioned at the website of the respective exchange.

 Sr.noType of ActivityTimelines for activity